benstrathdee/job-assignment-api/README.md

 ## Notes

 ### JWT
-* Benefit of JWT implementation is that it's stateless: there's no need to store stuff in a DB and retrieve it each time, so requests are pretty quick
+* Benefit of JWT implementation is that it's stateless: user info needs to be stored in DB for login, after which no more checks need to be done to a DB
 * It's disadvantageous in that a JWT can not be revoked once it's been issued without making a stateful solution, which then defeats the purpose
 * Most useful for situations like a single sign-on: e.g. an application that makes calls to a